jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 for some time, etc. Various higher-level transport solutions may also cache or pre-fetch information.

-This behavior has an effect on sustainability as well, e.g., in what periods the endpoint and network systems are active or when they could be in reduced activity or sleep states.
+This behavior has an effect on sustainability---e.g., in what periods the endpoint and network systems are active or when they could be in reduced activity or sleep states.
 Cellular networks and mobile links can scale their energy usage based on load and enter a low-power state when a traffic flow ends.
 Thus, in theory, the faster the data is transferred, the faster the device transmission/reception functions can enter a low-power state.